Oatmeal Farm Network | Millet Varietals

 Little Millet A smaller grain with a mild flavor, often used in porridges, snacks, and as a rice substitute, ideal for gluten-free diets.
 Sandy Loam 7.4 - 7.8 Moderate (2% - 4%) 4 - 8 9A Moderate

-Milo While primarily categorized as sorghum, milo is a drought-resistant grain used similarly to millet in many applications.
+Milo (Millet) While primarily categorized as sorghum, milo is a drought-resistant grain used similarly to millet in many applications.
 Sandy Loam 7.4 - 7.8 Moderate (2% - 4%) 4 - 8 9A Moderate

 Montana Millet A variety grown in the northern United States, known for its hardiness and suitability for colder climates.
 Sandy Loam 7.4 - 7.8 Moderate (2% - 4%) 4 - 8 9A Moderate